MickaelBergem/blog.securem.eu/_posts/2014-12-13-my-old-blog-has-been-archived.md

 [![Access old blog](/assets/illustrations/archived-blog.png "Old SecureM blog")](http://archive-blog.securem.eu/)

 I will still be talking about web development, new technologies, and network security here, and in English now.
 I often use my blog as a reminder for complex manipulations or settings, but I also love to share things I may find or reviews of things I may try.
-Maybe the next post will be talking about performances of DNS Tunnels ! ;)
+Maybe the next post will be talking about performance of DNS Tunnels ! ;)